Honey Bee Swarm Removal in Calgary

 (I recommend these folks)

-When you contact me, I will need at least one photo or video of the bees.
-I will also want to know:
+When you contact the Calgary District Beekeepers Association's Swarm Catcher service by emailing here, they will need at least one photo or video of the honey bees, and will also want to know:

 • Location in the city of the swarm (address, or at least area of the city)